June 5, 2020

-On average, about 10 people die each day from unintentional drowning, and two of those 10 are under the age of 14, according to the U.S. Centers for Disease Control and Prevention (CDC).
+On average, about 10 people die each day from unintentional drowning, and two of those 10 are under the age of 14, according to the American Red Cross.
 Even more people are treated for nonfatal water-related accidents each year.
 For those who survive near-drowning, the costs of medical and long-term care from brain injuries can be exorbitant.

 If you’re in a situation where compensation is needed for a water-related accident, the New York City personal injury attorneys at Hecht, Kleeger & Damashek, P.C. can help.
 It may be that the injuries or death was the fault of negligent parties, including the property owner.
 Contact us today at (212) 490-5700 to schedule a free case consultation.

 While our firm is here to help those who experience the terrible results of a pool accident, we would prefer never to meet you due to such a heartbreaking reason.
 Far better for everyone is to follow guidelines for water safety.
 Luckily, there are lots of resources to help you protect yourself and family from pool accidents.

 Follow these safety tips and likely the worst injury you’ll deal with from a pool outing is sunburn!
 (But you should wear sunscreen to avoid that too.)

 - Provide lifejackets to non-swimmers.

 - Talk to children about water safety, including to stay away from drains and the buddy system.